pursuit-curriculum-resources/guide-deployment/github-pages/readme.md

 ![Deploying to GitHub.](./assets/github-deploying.png)

-Give GitHub a moment or two and then refresh the page.
+Give GitHub a minute or two and then refresh the page.
 At the top of the **Settings** page, you should now see a link to your deployed site.
 Click that link and you will be able to visit your page!

 ![Deployed link.](./assets/deployed.png)

+If you are unable to see your page after a few minutes, try hard refreshing or a different browser.